guidosalustri/guidosalustri.github.io/index.md

     <sub><i>“Even when Buried, Memory Grows.”</i></sub>
   </p>

   [Essom](https://guidosalustri.github.io/essom/) is an award-winning abstract strategy game for two players.
-Aesthetically, it aims to match classical games while keeping gameplay somewhat more casual and giving players the opportunity to bluff.
-The game also explores the embedding of metaphors in abstract games and how meaning can be conveyed through game mechanics and abstract figures.
+It is a solo project that aesthetically aims to match classical games while keeping gameplay more casual and giving players the opportunity to bluff.
+The game also explores how metaphors can be embedded in abstract games and how meaning can be conveyed through game mechanics and abstract figures.
 The original version of the game was crafted in ceramic and wood, and the game is also available in digital format.

 - #### String Theory
   <div style="margin: 30px 0 10px 0;">
   <iframe src="https://drive.google.com/file/d/1Ei_piX66B7IYlXH_iWGcYHz8CxF6X3gB/preview" width="100%" height="auto" style="aspect-ratio: 16 / 9;" allow="autoplay"></iframe>
   </div>

-  [String Theory](https://guidosalustri.github.io/stringtheory/) is a prototype action-puzzle, top-down 2D space game developed by a two-person team using the Godot engine.
-Both the aesthetics and controls were designed with mobile format in mind.
-At its core, String Theory explores themes of player frustration and agency.
-Moreover, The game was also used in a research study examining the relationship between players’ motivations and their in-game behaviour.
+  [String Theory](https://guidosalustri.github.io/stringtheory/) is an action-puzzle, top-down 2D space game developed by a two-person team using Godot engine.
+It’s in a prototype stage and both the aesthetics and controls were designed for mobile format.
+At its core, String Theory explores themes of player agency and frustration.
+Moreover, the game has also been employed in research studying the relationship between players’ motivations and their in-game behaviour.